 About the GARFIELD-AF registry

-2016 marks the end of the enrolment phase for GARFIELD-AF, with 57,262 patients now enrolled.
 GARFIELD-AF is the largest ongoing prospective registry of patients with AF.
-The real world insights that continue to be gathered from the GARFIELD-AF registry are being converted into real-world evidence that helps inform and identify areas where the medical community can continue to improve patient outcomes.
+2016 marked the end of the enrolment phase for GARFIELD-AF, with 57,262 patients enrolled of which 52,000 are prospective.
+The real-world insights that continue to be gathered from the GARFIELD-AF registry are being converted into real-world evidence that helps inform and identify areas where the medical community can continue to improve patient outcomes.

 GARFIELD-AF is a pioneering, independent academic research initiative led by an international steering committee under the auspices of the TRI, London, UK.

-It is an international, observational, multicentre study of stroke prevention in patients with newly diagnosed AF.
+It is an international, non-interventional study of stroke prevention in patients with newly diagnosed AF.
 Patients were enrolled from over 1,000 centres in 35 countries worldwide, including from the Americas, Europe, Africa and Asia-Pacific.

 Contemporary understanding of AF is based on data gathered in controlled clinical trials.
 Whilst essential for evaluating the efficacy and safety of new treatments, these trials are not representative of everyday clinical practice and, hence, uncertainty persists about the real-life burden and management of this disease.
 GARFIELD-AF seeks to provide insights into the impact of anticoagulant therapy on thromboembolic and bleeding complications seen in this patient population.
 It will provide a better understanding of the potential opportunities for improving care and clinical outcomes amongst a representative and diverse group of patients and across distinctive populations.
 This should help physicians and healthcare systems to appropriately adopt innovation to ensure the best outcomes for patients and populations.